Trading

 What is a Non Edible Oil Trading License in Dubai and what does it cover?

-A Non Edible Oil Trading License in Dubai, classified under activity code 4669.89, is a Trading Licence that authorises businesses to buy, sell, import, export, and re-export non edible oils on a wholesale or commercial basis.
+A Non Edible Oil Trading License in Dubai, classified under activity code 4669.89, is a Trading License that authorises businesses to buy, sell, import, export, and re-export non edible oils on a wholesale or commercial basis.
 Covered products include industrial and lubricating oils, castor oil, linseed oil, transformer oils, tung oil, jojoba oil, and petroleum-derived non edible oils used in manufacturing.
-It does not cover edible or food-grade oils, which require a separate licence classification.
+It does not cover edible or food-grade oils, which require a separate license classification.